 I’ve just come back from a week of very hot, humid, tropical weather to more of the same in my own beachside ‘hood.

-I always struggle in this kind of weather and swing between dropping any pretence of grooming and style, to pulling up my hypothetical socks and just getting on with it.
+I always struggle in this kind of weather and swing between dropping any pretense of grooming and style, to pulling up my hypothetical socks and just getting on with it.

 I think the swing is ok.
-And I also think it’s totally okay to drop the ball all together.
+And I also think it’s totally okay to drop the ball altogether.

 But (there’s always a but).
 If you have to go out and present yourself in some way to the big wide world, it helps to have some beauty tricks up your sleeve.

 Here’s a glimpse of my hair beauty tricks I call on during such extreme weather conditions.

 It is a rare person indeed whose hair does not start to frizz at the mere thought of a humid day.
 If that is you, I do not want to know you and your perfect hair.
 For the rest of us, come join me at the battlefront.